TDoA-Based Self-Supervised Channel Charting with NLoS Mitigation: Evaluations and Results

 To achieve precise synchronization among distributed RUs and DU, we employ the IEEE 1588-based PTP over the Fronthaul Synchronization Plane (S-Plane) via Ethernet between the DU and RU~\cite{oran_splane}.
 A Qulsar Qg2 Grandmaster Clock serves as the central timing source, which locks its timebase to GNSS (Global Navigation Satellite System) signals, ensuring nanosecond-level absolute time accuracy.
 The Grandmaster then distributes this timing information over fiber to all RUs via a PTP-compatible switch.
 Each RU operates as a PTP worker, adjusting its local oscillator to align with the Grandmaster's reference clock.
 This synchronization is critical for coherent UL-TDoA measurements.

 However, due to PTP switch impairments and RU long distances at this testbed, errors up to 40 ns are observed.
 To mitigate the propagation of clock drift from one RU to the other, we adopted a per-RU reference TRP strategy in calculating TDoAs instead of a common reference across all RUs, ensuring internal consistency and reducing cross-RU time drift.
 These modifications alter the classical TDoA-based positioning.
 Therefore, a conventional TDoA-based positioning algorithm suffers from these impairments.
 Also, a tailored pre-processing pipeline in Figure~\ref{fig:preprocessing_diagram} is employed to discard outlier measurements.
+Figure~\ref{fig:per_ru_tdoa} illustrates the impact of RU-to-RU timing drift on the GEO-5G testbed using a stationary UE (2 RUs, 4 TRPs each).
+With a common TDoA reference across both RUs (top), the TDoAs of the second RU exhibit large fluctuations due to inter-RU clock offsets.
+Using a per-RU reference (bottom) removes this inter-RU bias and preserves stability with cost of a few less effective TDoA measurements.